Author: Sherryl Andria

 Mould dipped in Batter

 5. After 10 seconds immediately place the batter covered mould completely dipped in hot oil to deep-fry (induction #6).
-You will see the oil bubbling, hold it in oil for at least 10 seconds then gently shake the mould to release the cookies.
+You will see the oil bubbling.
+Hold it in oil for at least 10 seconds.
+Then gently shake the mould to release the cookies.

 release the mould IMG_9417